 There’s no pop top.
 You don’t need a can opener.
 It might not be immediately obvious how to get inside the can and to the beautiful new paint.

-To open a can of paint, all you need is a screwdriver.
+To open a can of paint, all you need is a flathead screwdriver.
 No, you do not need a special can opener tool!
-Save your money there and just reach for your trusty flat head – a screwdriver is the best paint can opener.
+Save your money at the paint store and just reach for your trusty flat head – a screwdriver is the best paint can opener.

 What you are going to do is place the flat head screw driver in between the lid and the can itself and gently pry upward to separate the two.
 Work your way around the can until the whole thing can easily be lifted off.